Message Replay

 Message replay is not supported with replication.
 Messages written to the replay log on the active site may not be written to the replay log at the standby site.

-For more information about message replay, see the following sections:
+For more information about message replay, see:

 Understanding Message Replay